 Vendors who wish to change a model name of an approved device must also use the PTS Administrative Change Request form.
 However, if any devices have been sold under the prior model name, both names will be listed.
+Additionally, a new security policy must be created, and either must reference both the new and old names, or else will be listed in parallel to the existing policy.
 Furthermore, images for the device used on the www.pcisecuritystandards.org website must include both the prior and new models.